-However, before you denigrate other species’ parenting, let alone actively interfere with it, you should know that it’s rarely the case that the baby animals you run across have actually been abandoned.
+Before you judge another animals’ parenting standards, let alone actively interfere with their offspring, you should know that it’s rarely the case that the baby animals you run across have actually been abandoned.

 For example, you may often find a fawn alone in the woods.
 Even though fawns can stand up and walk immediately after birth, it takes them a few days before they’re able to keep up with their mother as she looks for food.
 So, the mother leaves them in a safe place and comes back every few hours to nurse them.